 It was at one time felt that the slat trays were better for precipitating services than packing, especially when compared to the 2” saddles.
 However, with the 3.5” Lanpac packing, performance is considered equivalent, and slat trays are being used less frequently.
 Slat trays were typically redwood, but could also be fabricated from aluminum.

-Coke tray aerators had been used for removal of iron and manganese.
+Coke tray aerators had been used for the removal of iron and manganese.
 The internals typically consisted of two trays with 2.5” x 5” coke at a depth of 9”.
 These tray aeration systems are very susceptible to algae and slime growth and are now infrequently used.

 There have been limited applications for natural draft aerators (no blower), and WETS has provided several such aerators over the years.
 Natural draft aerators are typically designed for 10 gpm/ft2 and constructed of redwood.
 They are louvered, resembling a cooling tower.